riteshpatidar08/techno-tr3-2025/javascript/questions.md

-diffrence between forEach and map , find and filter , higher order methods callback function higher order function loops type conversion coersionn ternary operator object method => looping object ? string methods => truthy and falsy values ? what is the use of new keyword in the constructor functionn ? deep copy and shallow copy  ? destructuring and spread operator , rest operator ? what is rest paramter ? type of functions in the js arrrow function and function declaration diffrence ? why we cannot use arrow function as a methods in the object ? what is __proto__ property do ? setInterval and setTimeout ? diffrence betweeen htmlcollection and nodelist ? what is dom  ? events in the js ? basic form event ? diffrence between let , const and var ?
+diffrence between forEach and map , find and filter , higher order methods callback function higher order function deep copy vs shallow copy in js loops reference and primitive types ? type conversion coersionn ternary operator object method => looping object ? string methods => truthy and falsy values ? what is the use of new keyword in the constructor functionn ? deep copy and shallow copy ? destructuring and spread operator , rest operator ? what is rest paramter ? type of functions in the js arrrow function and function declaration diffrence ? why we cannot use arrow function as a methods in the object ? what is **proto** property do ? setInterval and setTimeout ? diffrence betweeen htmlcollection and nodelist ? what is dom ? events in the js ? basic form event ? diffrence between let , const and var ?
 Search for type ceorsion tricky questions and try to solve ?
 Update way of writing object (object literal)

 Es6 version features list ------------------------------
 let , const
 spread operator , destruturing promises , async await , es6 classes , default paramters , arrow functions , modules(cover in the starting of the react)